elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 One alternative of the `cluster` module is using a worker pool via `worker_threads`.
 Both have distinct use cases though.
 Clustering is meant to have multiple workers with the same codebase, often sharing a network socket to balance network traffic.
-The worker pattern is a way to create specialized workers in charge of executing isolated, CPU intensive tasks on demand (e.g encrypting or descrypting a file).
+Worker threads is a way to create specialized workers in charge of executing isolated, CPU intensive tasks on demand (e.g encrypting or descrypting a file).
 If we were to identify that under heavy load, the actual bottleneck is ES, maybe exposing a worker thread service and API from core (task_manager would be a perfect example of potential consumer) would make more sense.